daisy20170101/MexicoSSEcycle/README.md

 1) Distribution of Non-dimension parameter a-b and effective normal stress
 2) Length of velocity-weakening in SSE source region (W)

-#### Spatio-temporal distribution of slip rate
+#### Distribution of slip rate

-Slip rate on the fault as shown in Figure 3a.
+1) Slip rate on the fault as shown in Figure 3a.
+2) Slip rate history at P1 and P2 in Figure 3c.

 #### Slip distrinbution